 The Antarctic krill fishery has been awarded an “A” rating by the Sustainable Fisheries Partnership (SFP).
 A young and dynamic NGO (non-governmental organization), the SFP organizes and analyzes data from multiple stocks around the world to rank their condition and sustainability.
 An ‘A’ is the highest rating available and means the fishery is particularly well-managed and in very good condition.

-The 2018 annual report from the SFP can be found here.
+See the 2018 annual report from the SFP.

 How do you know if your krill oil product is sustainable?